sundharvs/B1K/docs/challenge/evaluation.md

 which is a barebone wrapper that does not provide anything beyond low resolution rgb and proprioception info.
 There are three example wrappers under `omnigibson.learning.wrappers`:

     - `RGBLowResWrapper`: only use rgb as visual observation and camera resolutions of 224 * 224.
 Only using low-res RGB can help speed up the simulator and thus reduce evaluation time compared to the two other example wrappers.
 This wrapper is ok to use in standard track.
     - `DefaultWrapper`: wrapper with the default observation config used during data collection (rgb + depth + segmentation, 720p for head camera and 480p for wrist camera).
-This wrapper is ok to use in standard track.
+This wrapper is ok to use in standard track, but evaluation will be considerably slower compared to `RGBLowResWrapper`.
     - `RichObservationWrapper`: this will load additional observation modalities, such as normal and flow, as well as privileged task information.
 This wrapper can only be used in privileged information track.

 After launching, the evaluator will load the task and spawn a server listening on `0.0.0.0:80`.
 The IP and port can be changed in `omnigibson/learning.configs/policy/websocket.yaml`.
 See `omnigibson/learning/configs/base_config.yaml` for more available arguments that you can overwrite.
 Feel free to use `omnigibson.learning.utils.network_utils.WebsocketPolicyServer` (adapted from [openpi](https://github.com/Physical-Intelligence/openpi)) to serve your policy and communicate with the Evaluator.